-It’s hard to narrow down the 5 best spots in Frankenmuth, Michigan because the town is just so fun!
-Frankenmuth is called Michigan’s Little Bavaria and it definitely lives up to its name!
+It’s hard to narrow down the 5 best spots in Frankenmuth, Michigan because this Christmas town is so fun!
+Frankenmuth is called Michigan’s Little Bavaria, and it definitely lives up to its name!

 Willkommen.
 In German, it means welcome, an offer to come and join in.
 It’s something we don’t hear enough of these days.
 Well, there’s a place that’s all about being welcome.
 Welcome to family time.
 Welcome to playtime.
 And welcome to Christmas time.
 All year long…2021 Visitor’s Guide

-About the Town
+About Frankenmuth, the Christmas Town

-Frankenmuth itself is only 2 square miles in size but it’s not lacking in things to do!
-All the basics are also here like groceries, hardware, gas/diesel so don’t worry about anything you may have forgotten at home…it’s here.
+Frankenmuth is only 2 square miles in size, but it’s sufficient in terms of things to do!
+All the basics are also here, like groceries, hardware, and gas/diesel, so don’t worry about anything you may have forgotten at home…it’s here.

-Bronner’s CHRISTmas Wonderland
+1. Bronner’s CHRISTmas Wonderland

-No top 5 of Frankenmuth list would be complete without Bronner’s CHRISTmas Wonderland.
-This ginormous Christmas shop began with a more modest sized store and grew over the years.
+The top 5 best spots in Frankenmuth, Michigan list would only be complete with Bronner’s CHRISTmas Wonderland.
+This ginormous Christmas shop began with a more modest-size store and grew over the years.

 If you can think of an object, it’s likely here as an ornament.
 There are more than 250 styles of Nativity scenes.
 That’s insane to me!
-How many versions of a baby, parents, animals and wise men do we really need?
+How many versions of a baby, parents, animals, and wise men do we need?

-We visited mid-week and the store was jam packed.
+We visited mid-week, and the store was jam-packed.
 So many shoppers!
-It was fun to be there just at the start of the Christmas season but before the huge after-Thanksgiving crowds.
+It was fun to be there just at the start of the Christmas season but before the enormous after-Thanksgiving crowds.
 I can’t even describe how huge this store is.
 It’s a Christmas extravaganza!

 Bronner’s from the outside